TragicSolitude/VoidBot/DESCRIPTION.md

 result For example: `!eval 1 + 1` will be responded to with `@User: 2`.
 - `!roll [n]` "Roll the dice."
 Returns `[n]` random numbers between 1 and 6 inclusive.
+- `!teams [n]` Creates `[n]` temporary channels that represent each of the `[n]` teams.
+All members currently in your voice channel are then randomly and evenly placed into the team channels.
+You cannot create more teams than there are members to be moved into said teams; there has to be at least one member per team.

 All stateful commands (e.g. `!playing` and `!remindme`) have relevant data structures periodically dumped to the filesystem so the bot should for the most